 You see, Yeshua never came to form a new religion!
 He didn’t “create” Christianity!
 He lived as a Jew and died as a Jew.
 He studied the Torah, He kept the Law.
 The Jewish Messiah was meant for the Jewish people!
 Many are, like me, Messianic Jews.
 We are Jews who have accepted Yeshua (Jesus) as the Messiah.

 His Disciples and Apostles were Jews.
 There was no new religion.
 There was no conversion.
 There was no forsaken of Torah for them.
 They lived as Jews who found their Messiah.

 Matthew 15:24 sees Jesus telling the Canaanite woman:

 “I was sent only to the lost sheep of Israel”

-But as Paul explains in these verses, they rejected Him.
+But as Paul explains in these verses, He was rejected.
 They rejected the idea of grace instead of sacrifice.
 Many could not comprehend a suffering Messiah, a substitutionary sacrifice, even though they had just that in the scapegoat on the Day of Atonement.

 This is much like the parable in Matthew 22:1-10

 “Jesus spoke to them again in parables, saying: “The kingdom of heaven is like a king who prepared a wedding banquet for his son.
 He sent his servants to those who had been invited to the banquet to tell them to come, but they refused to come.

 Then he sent some more servants and said, ‘Tell those who have been invited that I have prepared my dinner: My oxen and fattened cattle have been butchered, and everything is ready.
 Come to the wedding banquet.’

 But they paid no attention and went off—one to his field, another to his business.
 The rest seized his servants, mistreated them and killed them.
 The king was enraged.
 He sent his army and destroyed those murderers and burned their city.